Metacafe: Producer Rewards

 In October 2006, Metacafe announced its Producer Rewards program in which video producers were paid for their original content.
 Through this program, any video that was viewed a minimum of 20,000 times, achieved a VideoRank rating of 3.00 or higher, and did not violate any copyrights or other Metacafe community standards was awarded $5 for every 1,000 U.S. views.

 The program had several success stories, some of which have been featured on national TV, such as The Can Tossing Video, the Beer Launching Fridge on David Letterman, and the Ron Paul Girl series by Liv Films, as featured on Fox News and CNN.

 Closure

 On 28 August 2021, with neither warning announcement, Metacafe's website became inactive.
 Until October 2022 the URL redirected to VideosHub.

+Description

+On Metacafe, user-submitted videos were screened by moderators before being posted.
+Supposedly 80,000 volunteers were available to handle that task.
+Each new video would be sent to 200 reviewers, aiming for at least 25 reviews.

+Metacafe shared revenues with content creators, offering $5 per thousand views, but unlocked only once a video reached the 20,000 views minimum threshold.